coding-with-maaz/NETFLEX_CLONE/README.md

 ## 📖 About

 **Nazaara Box** is a full-stack streaming platform that provides a seamless Netflix-like experience for watching movies and TV shows.
 The platform consists of a Flutter mobile application and a Node.js/Express backend API, offering comprehensive content management, search functionality, and user engagement features.

+This all-in-one streaming app helps you discover and watch popular dramas, movies, and anime from various regions.
+Whether you're into suspense, romance, action, or comedy — it delivers a smooth and enjoyable viewing experience.

 ## ✨ Features